Social responsibility

 - engage critically in discussions regarding ethical usage of AI/ML

-Some things all researchers can do:
+Some things all of us researchers can do:

 - work towards meaningful progress on important challenges, instead of working towards that next paper as an end in itself